 2. Cash Flow Forecasting

 During any time of uncertainty, especially now, businesses should more than ever re-evaluate their operational strategy and profitability forecast.
 Importantly, management must have good visibility into potential liquidity difficulties and opportunities.
-That said, it is always prudent for businesses to maintain and revise their cash flow forecasts, crisis, or no crisis.
+That said, it is always prudent for a business to maintain and revise its cash flow forecast, crisis or no crisis.

 Measuring and managing short-term liquidity risk is particularly critical for a business that has large transaction volume, such as a supermarket or restaurant.
 Longer-term cash flow forecasts can be used to support the strategic objectives of the business and provide financial details for lenders.

 A cash flow analysis must be realistic and informational, allowing visibility and execution of management’s plans, justifying the merits of business strategies and aiding accountability.